atcq9876/bank-tech-test/plan.md

 - additional test
     - check if amount deposited/withdrawn is a number to 2dp, e.g., 20.1 or 20.121 would throw an error

+# Additional refactoring
+- Make sure lines are all within character limit
+- Add any necessary comments (none if it's clear what all code does)